-The National Hunt Triple Crown title, with its £1 million lure, was meant to the ultimate draw in the premier staying chase division, but unfortunately the impact of Covid-19 restrictions on the Jockey Club coffers has resulted in the bonus being withdrawn this season.
+The National Hunt Triple Crown title, with its £1 million lure, was meant to the ultimate draw in the premier staying chase division, but the situation has changed this season with the bonus withdrawn for 2020/21.

 In a recent statement, Richard Norris - the Group Racing Director for Jockey Club Racecourses, said: “It’s a shame we’re not in a position to offer the Chase Triple Crown bonus this year.